deckhouse/virtualization/docs/USER_GUIDE.md

 type: provisioning.virtualization.deckhouse.io/cloud-init
 ```

-A fragment of the virtual machine configuration when using the CloudInit initialization script stored in a Secret:
+A fragment of the virtual machine configuration when using the Cloud-Init initialization script stored in a Secret:

 ```yaml
 spec: